PARENT ED RESOURCES

 -

-The Power and Purpose of the Teenage Brain
+Brainstorm: The Power and Purpose of the Teenage Brain

-In Brainstorm, Siegel illuminates how brain development impacts teenagers’ behavior and relationships.
+In Brainstorm, Dr. Daniel Siegel illuminates how brain development impacts teenagers’ behavior and relationships.
 Drawing on important new research in the field of interpersonal neurobiology, he explores exciting ways in which understanding how the teenage brain functions can help parents make what is in fact an incredibly positive period of growth, change, and experimentation in their children’s lives less lonely and distressing on both sides of the generational divide.

 -

-Understanding and Supporting the Weird and Wonderful Adolescent Learner
+Attack of the Teenage Brain: Understanding and Supporting the Weird and Wonderful Adolescent Learner

 Whether you're a parent interacting with one adolescent or a teacher interacting with many, you know teens can be hard to parent and even harder to teach.
 The eye-rolling, the moodiness, the wandering attention, the drama.
 It's not you, it's them.
 More specifically, it's their brains.